MarkLundager/Java-Code-Style-Improver/README.md

 ## Testing

-1. Testing is done by typing either ./gradlew test .
+1. Testing is performed by typing ./gradlew test .
 This will run the check on a file called allTests.java and make sure the generated warnings correspond to the generated warning that were checked manually in advance for the java code located in that file.

 ## Requirements